CANLOAN: Casualties

 The CANLOAN program sustained a high casualty rate of 69 per cent; with 128 officers killed in action or died of wounds from combat, 310 officers wounded in action, and 27 officers were captured.
 Several officers that sustained wounds returned to active duty with new regiments through the British Army's reinforcement stream.
-The majority of the deaths sustained by CANLOAN occurred during Operation Overlord, with 75 officers killed by the end of August 1944.
+The majority of the deaths sustained by CANLOAN occurred during Operation Overlord, with 75 officers killed in the operation by the end of August 1944.

 Legacy

 On 3 June 1961, the CANLOAN Memorial was unveiled by Georges Vanier, the Governor General of Canada, in Ottawa, situated near the Ottawa River and Sussex Drive.
 Funds for the memorial were collected from the governments of Canada and the United Kingdom, British Army units that included CANLOAN officers, and the CANLOAN Army Officers' Association.
-The CANLOAN Army Officers’ Association was an association made up of former CANLOAN officer formed after the Second World War; with Milton Fowler Gregg named the association's first honorary president.
+The CANLOAN Army Officers' Association was an association made up of former CANLOAN officer formed after the Second World War; with Milton Fowler Gregg named the association's first honorary president.
 Since the memorial was erected, ceremonies have been held at the memorial annually on 6 June, to commemorate of the Normandy landings; and on 11 November for Remembrance Day.
 In 2005, a plaque and tree were installed on the grounds of Earnscliffe, the residence for the British High Commissioner to Canada, in honour of the CANLOAN program and its participants.

 In 1968, former CANLOAN officers undertook a 22-day "pilgrimage" to the United Kingdom, and were received and honoured by the Royal Family in St. James Palace, their former regiments, and officials from the City of London and other European governments.

 Several items from CANLOAN officers are held in the collections of the Canadian War Museum; including the berets of two CANLOAN officers while they were with British airborne units.